j-ulrich/jquery-simulate-ext/README.md

 However, they should be compatible with other/future versions as well.

 ### Quirk Detection ###
 There are some issues with bililiteRange and some browsers.
-To workaround these issues, jQuery simulate extended performs some quirk detections when the document is ready.
+To workaround these issues, jquery-simulate-ext performs some quirk detections when the document is ready.
 Those quirk detections also contain temporary DOM manipulations.
-If you don't want those DOM manipulations to take place, you can disable the quirk detection by setting the flag `ext_disableQuirkDetection` in the `jQuery.simulate` object **after** `jquery.simulate.js` has been loaded but **before** any jQuery simulate extended plugin is loaded.
+If you don't want those DOM manipulations to take place, you can disable the quirk detection by setting the flag `ext_disableQuirkDetection` in the `jQuery.simulate` object **after** `jquery.simulate.js` has been loaded but **before** any jquery-simulate-ext plugin is loaded.
 For example:
 ```html
 <!-- ... -->
 <script type="text/javascript" src="../libs/jquery.simulate.js"></script>